M64GitHub/libtsprites/README.md

 Soft-blocks and soft-lines can be used for a very limited usage-set due to their rather "big" visual blockyness of a full character.
-But with their interesting possibility to move them "freely" and "smooth", some nice special-effects are possible, and they are ideal for `block-based games`.
+But with their interesting possibility to move them "freely" and "smooth", some nice special-effects are possible, and they are ideal for `block-based games`, `progress-bars`.

 These are just the most basic ideas.
 A multitude of types of sprites exists for implementing anything visually as fast and as simple as possible.